Candea-Marian/Library-Management-System/README.md

 #### Commentary:

-- **Book Table:** Represents the central information about books.
-The relationship with the `Author` table is established through a foreign key.

-- **Author Table:** Stores details about authors, allowing for a clean many-to-many relationship with the `Book` table.

-- **LendingStatus Table:** Captures borrowing activities with references to the `Account` and `BookItem` tables.
-Fines for late returns are calculated based on predefined rates.

 **The `Author` table** stores information about authors, including their first name, last name, date of birth, and biography.
 The `id` column acts as a unique identifier, and the table establishes a clean many-to-many relationship with the `Book` table through the `BookAuthor` junction table.

 **The `Book` table** represents central information about books in the library.
 It includes essential details such as the title and description.
 The `id` column serves as the primary key, uniquely identifying each book.
 The relationship with the `Author` table is established through the `book_author` junction table, enabling the representation of multiple authors for a single book.